How do I submit my 150mmChallengeAus piece?

 Category 2: The 150mm Cube

-This new category takes the 150mmChallenge concept in a new direction.
+This category takes the 150mmChallenge concept in a new direction.
 Your submission must be a maximum of 150mm high, 150mm wide and 150mm long.
 View a diagram of these maximum size parameters here.
 It can be smaller but not larger than this size.
 You can use any form of metal and metalsmithing technique to create your sculpture, object or piece of jewellery.

 Will my entry be exhibited?